Skip to main content

 Pricing: Free tier available, Premium $8.99/month

-Best for: Getting quick, citation-backed answers rather than deep document analysis.
+Best for: Getting quick, citation-backed answers rather than deep source analysis.

 Best for: Researchers who need help understanding complex papers

 SciSpace excels at making academic papers more accessible.
-Its "Copilot" feature lets you highlight any text and get explanations, making it ideal for dense technical content.
+Its "Copilot" feature lets you highlight any text and get explanations.
+Ideal for dense technical content.

 How it compares to NotebookLM: